-Smiles By the Bay can correct an overbite with both braces and Invisalign.
+Smiles By the Bay can fix an overbite with braces or clear aligners.
 Which one is best for you?
 We can find out during your free initial consultation.
-You may be able to recognize some of the signs of an overbite.
-Let’s look at the difference between a normal, an overbite, and a deep bite.

 What Is an Overbite?